What is the appropriate grade to enter for “Passing” ?

 Isn’t there a lot riding on this?

-The E-Portfolio Open House is held before the end of 3rd quarter to give students who are not up to date the chance to complete the portfolio by the end of 4th quarter.
-Students with “Incomplete” grades or those who have not come to the Open House will need to complete the requirements and make a formal presentation of their Portfolio to a committee of teachers.
+The Portfolio Night is held before the end of 3rd quarter to give students who are not up to date the chance to complete the portfolio by the end of 4th quarter.
+Students with “Incomplete” grades or those who have not come to the Portfolio Night will need to complete the requirements and make a formal presentation of their Portfolio to a committee of teachers.

 What's the Rubric I'll be using ?